 Ferrous Metallurgy Education Today Initiative (FeMET) Curriculum Development Program

-The American Iron and Steel Institute and the Association for Iron and Steel Technology Foundation have joined together to create the Ferrous Metallurgy Education Today (FeMET) Initiative to increase the number of students studying metallurgy and materials science in North America, and to increase the number of such students electing to pursue careers in the iron and steel industry upon graduation.
+The purpose of the Ferrous Metallurgy Education Today (FeMET) Initiative is to increase the number of students studying metallurgy and materials science in North America, and to increase the number of such students electing to pursue careers in the iron and steel industry upon graduation.
 The Curriculum Development Program is one component of the FeMET Initiative.

 Call for Proposals

 Proposals are being solicited from Professors of ferrous metallurgy or materials science at North American Universities for funding of a curriculum development assistant to enhance or update industry curriculum in ferrous metallurgy programs.
 The proposal should indicate how the professor would approach the task, including budget and schedule requirements.
 The maximum allowable time for a curriculum development grant is five years beginning in the fall.
 The number of awards granted depends on fund availability; the maximum grant per award will be $5,000 per year for five years for a total of $25,000.

 The program objective is to utilize undergraduate or graduate students to assist in the editing and updating of textbooks and/or other course materials for use in ferrous metallurgy education.
 The Professors selected will have discretion in establishing the student duties as long as the steel industry's role or visibility in the Professor's course curriculum and/or other programs is enhanced.
 Individual student assistants would be selected by the professor (or as dictated by university policy).